citp/privacy-policy-historical/m/mo/mon/moneyfacts.co.uk.md

 If we are requested to provide any information to assist with law enforcement enquiries, we will do so.
 The information we hold:
-The information we hold about individuals is limited to name, gender, email address and your preferences for our regular emails.
+The information we hold about individuals is limited to name, gender, email address, mobile phone number and your preferences for our regular emails.
-Moneyfacts.co.uk has a number of partnerships in place which aim to offer users the broadest service possible.
-If you provide personal information to a third party to use their services, e.g. via a lead form, they may pass us your information.
+Moneyfacts.co.uk has a number of third party relationships in place which aim to offer users the broadest service possible.
+We aim to be as clear as possible about all these relationships so you know who you are dealing with.
+In some cases you will provide your information direct to the third party, and in some cases Moneyfacts.co.uk will collect your information and pass it to the third party to fulfil your request.
+If you provide personal information to a third party to use their services, e.g. via a lead form, they may pass us your information, including the details of any transaction you make.
+This allows us to track any introduction fees.
 If you have opted-in to receiving emails from Moneyfacts.co.uk via a third party, they will pass us your name and email address.
 We will ensure that your personal information is captured and passed securely at all times.
 We do not hold sensitive information, but just enough to know who you are and the products you are interested in.
 We will only use this for the purpose specified when you gave us your information, and it will not be passed to any third party, other than to fulfil your request, e.g. for a call back from an adviser.

-If you place a comment on our blog website, we will display your user name against your comment.
+If you place a comment on our Community Forum we will display your user name against your comment.
 You can choose a user name that does not reveal your identity.
 Cookie Policy
 About Cookies
 Cookies are small text files that are placed on your computer (or other device you use to access the